 - 1655: Christiaan Huygens discovers Saturn's rings and its largest moon, Titan.

-- 1675: Italian-born astronomer Jean-Dominique Cassini discovered a "division" between what are now called the A and B rings.
+- 1675: Italian-born astronomer Jean-Dominique Cassini discovers a "division" between what are now called the A and B rings.

 - Sept.
-1, 1979: Pioneer 11 was the first spacecraft to reach Saturn.
+1, 1979: Pioneer 11 is the first spacecraft to reach Saturn.
 Among Pioneer 11's many discoveries are Saturn's F ring and a new moon.

 - July 1, 2004: NASA's Cassini spacecraft becomes the first to orbit Saturn, beginning a decade-long mission that revealed many secrets and surprises about Saturn and its system of rings and moons.

 - Jan.
 14, 2005: The European Space Agency's Huygens probe is the first spacecraft to make a soft landing on the surface of another planet's moon — Saturn's giant moon Titan.
-The probe provided a detailed study Titan's atmosphere during a 2 hour and 27 minute descent and relayed data and images from Titan's muddy surface for another hour and 10 minutes.
+The probe provides the first direct study of Titan's atmosphere and the first-and-only direct images of Titan's surface, which is shrouded by thick

 - Sept.
 17, 2006: Scientists discover a new ring.
-The new ring coincides with the orbits of Saturn's moons Janus and Epimetheus.
-Images obtained during the longest solar occultation of Cassini's four-year mission revealed the ring.
-During a solar occultation, the Sun passes directly behind Saturn causing the rings to be brilliantly backlit.
-Usually, an occultation lasts only about an hour, but in this instance it lasted 12 hours.
+The ring coincides with the orbits of Saturn's moons Janus and Epimetheus.
+Images taken during a solar occultation that backlit the planet revealed the new ring.

 - 2009: NASA’s Spitzer Space Telescope reveals the presence of a gigantic, low density ring associated with Saturn’s distant moon Phoebe.

 - Sep.
 15, 2017: Cassini ends a 13-year orbital mission with a spectacular, planned plunge into Saturn’s atmosphere — sending science data back to the last second.
-Cassini’s final five orbits enabled scientists to directly sample Saturn’s atmosphere for the first time
+Cassini’s final five orbits enable scientists to directly sample Saturn’s atmosphere for the first time